tillchen/JStore_Android/README.md

 ## Current Status

 I'm almost finishing the app.
-Now I'm working searching, filtering, and notifications.
+Now I'm working on searching, filtering, and notifications.
 You can already use the first release from the release section:D The first version is under review in Google Play Store.

 ## Tech Stack